LucasGuliano/find_con_darks/README.md

 calc_trend_darks/dark_trend
 ---------------------------
-The final component is the plotting of the dark trend with the average dark values for a given month overplotted.
+The final component is the plotting of the dark trend with the average dark values for a given month over-plotted.
 The program to run the fix is dark_trend.pro and has a simple syntax, which specifies whether to run the trend on the simpleB (/simpleb) darks.
 An example follows: